-She was the wise voice in my head that offered advice and fresh perspective that helped me change the way I see my life … and the way I see the world, too.
+She was the wise voice in my head that offered advice and a fresh perspective that helped me change the way I see my life … and the way I see the world, too.

 I believe that if you’re open to receiving them, the messages you need will show up when you need to hear them.
 I now know that was happening to me.

 To Get Unstuck, You Must Become Comfortable Being Uncomfortable

 We think that the point is to pass the test or overcome the problem, but the truth is that things don’t really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again … The healing comes from letting there be room for all this to happen: room for grief, for relief, for misery, for joy. ~ Pema Chödrön

 For years, I felt grounded and financially stable but I was growing increasingly dissatisfied with the quality of my life.
 I grew comfortable in the uncomfortable.
 The routine was the same: go to work, spend lots and lots of hours working, get a paycheck, go home, pay bills, go to sleep.
 Repeat.
 Day after day after day.

 There’s nothing wrong with that scenario as long as you’re adding in the other things that make life wonderful: having meaningful connections with others, using your talents to their fullest, contributing something meaningful to the world, connecting with your spiritual core, and so on.
 The problem was that I’d been so busy making a living that I failed to create a happy life.

 The most difficult times for many of us are the ones we give ourselves. ~ Pema Chödrön